EifelMono/LibDllNuGetHell_Testinator1000/README.md

   and
   * NuGet packages

-But there a current following problems inside
+But there are current following problems inside
 * VSmac 7.1 583
   * Windows created nuspec can not be loaded on a mac
     * https://bugzilla.xamarin.com/show_bug.cgi?id=56701